aws-samples/amazon-ec2-mac-mdm-enrollment-automation/README.md

         * Additional permissions for Jamf API are required for other optional features, such as preloading information and removing device records.

         * **Not using Jamf Pro as your MDM?**
-          * For Account-driven Device Enrollment (ADDE), fill in credentials of Managed Apple Account (MAA) that is **«SET UP HOW EXPERIENCE JAMF IS SET UP—UPDATE»**.
+          * Experimental: For Account-driven Device Enrollment (ADDE), fill in credentials of the Managed Apple Account (MAA) that is set up with your identity provider, without two-factor authentication.
+More documentation of how to set up this enrollment account will be posted as this feature exits its experimental state.
           * If using **Kandji**, set `jamfEnrollmentUser` to **ID of your desired blueprint** and `jamfEnrollmentPassword` to its **enrollment code**.
           * Support for additional MDMs will be added as available.